solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

 ## Summary

-This proposal aims to relax some of the constraints on which individual transactions can be included in a valid block.
-The proposal does not relax the constraints required for a transaction to be executed.
+Transaction errors fall into two categories: protocol violating errors and runtime errors.
+Protocol violation errors are those that break some constraint of the protocol, and any blocks containing such transactions must be rejected by the network.
+Runtime errors are those that occur during the processing of a transaction, and generally these errors mean that state changes are limited to a few accounts, but the transaction itself may be included in a block.
+Any block containing a transaction that results in a runtime error is still valid.
+This proposal aims to change several protocol violation errors into runtime errors, in order to simplify the protocol, and give more flexibility to block-producer and block-validator implementations.

 ## Motivation

-The current protocol places many constraints on the structure and contents of blocks; if any constraints are broken, block-validators will mark the block as invalid.
+The current protocol places many constraints on the structure and contents of blocks; if any constraints are broken, block-validators will mark the entire block as invalid.
 Many of these constraints are necessary, but some of them are not, and lead to additional complexity in the protocol.
 This proposal aims to relax some of the constraints at the individual transaction level, in order to simplify the protocol, and give more flexibility to block-producer and block-validator implementations.

+More specifically, this proposal changes several protocol violation errors into runtime errors.
+This means that transactions that would previously be dropped with an error, can now be included in a block, but will either not be executed at all, or will have limited state changes.
-More specifically, this proposal aims to relax the constraints which require account state in order to determine the validity of a transaction's inclusion.
+The goal is to remove much of the reliance on account-state in order to validate a block.
-The reason these constraints are targetted specifically, is that reliance on account state necessarily requires synchronous execution within the protocol.
 This proposal on its' own, will not enable asynchronous execution, but it will remove one of the barriers to asynchronous execution.